 Police departments of all levels and in all states experience difficulties with case closure for a myriad of reasons, including but never limited to: budgetary issues, labor shortages, lack of resources, or lack of experience.
 Sometimes, it may just be a matter of homicide detectives handling too many cases at once for them to give any individual case the attention it needs.
 In other cases, when a lead takes a homicide detective outside of their jurisdiction, they may be unable to follow that lead.
 This is how homicide cases go cold.

-This is why many families, whether it be months or decades without answers, have turned to a private investigator for murder cases.
+This is why many families, whether it be months or decades without answers, have hired a private investigator for murder cases.
 In murder investigations conducted by private investigators, there is never any bureaucratic red tape involved when it comes to following leads.
 Private investigators are free to follow leads from state to state provided that they are licensed.
 This autonomy also affords the private investigator to handle only a few cases at a time, meaning that each case gets the attention it deserves.

 When cold case detectives brush the dust off a long-stagnated case, they put fresh eyes to the case file.
 This can lead to new evidence being discovered, or a new lead to follow.
 The same principle is true of hiring a private investigator for murder cases.
 When private investigators review a cold case, they may notice significant details that previous investigators have missed, and finally dislodge any roadblocks in the case.